Happy Monday folks,

 - Check it frequently to make sure the roast is turning.

 This was a very good meal, it got complements from the grand kids and Michelle.
 The only issue was it was a little tough, when cooking a roast you want to allow it to cook long enough for the collagen to breakdown and make the meat tender.
 The problem with this is the meat is well done before this happens when you rotisserie cook, so a marinade or salt brine would help here.
-As I said earlier, I will be adapting a marinade for the next roast I cook this way, most likely a bourbon based one with a a little fruit to round out the flavor.
+As I said earlier, I will be adapting a marinade for the next roast I cook this way.
 I will let you know how that one goes.

 We served this with steamed broccoli, sweet potatoes and a salad….The grand kids had tater tots…….with lots of ketchup.